 of employees with wellness programmes are happy at their company vs. 39% of those without.
-74 of employees believe that their HR department genuinely cares about their wellbeing.
-94% of employees will only consider companies that place a clear emphasis on employee wellbeing when looking for their next job.
+72 of employees believe that their HR department genuinely cares about their wellbeing.

 WORK-LIFE WELLNESS 2025

+OPTIMISED BENEFITS

 THE WELLHUB EFFECT

-APPENDICES

 Mexico

 7.6

 KEY STATS

 94%

 of employees value their wellbeing at work just as much as their salary.